LucasJJulien/PerfectDesign/README.md

 ### Coding Standards
 Please adhere to our coding standards (in development) to uphold our development philosophy.

+## Bird's Eye View
+How does it all work under the hood?

+PerfectDesign is pure css.
+It might seem counter intuitive to use such a bad "language" in the name of simplicity when tools like SASS, PostCSS, and Less.js exist.
+These are great and superficially simplify the process of creating stylesheets, but require installation and end up compiling CSS in the end anyways.

+It's organized logically with three main folders:

+[`base`](/base/) - Contains all of the base css.

 ## Versioning
 To adhere with the universal philosophies this very project is based on, PerfectDesign is released under [the Semantic Versioning guidelines](https://semver.org/).